rhaversen/LifeTrackerBackend/README.md

-# Free to use event tracker!
+# Free to use event tracker

 This app is currently in a very early alpha stage.
 While it is not yet possible to retrieve or view your tracks, this functionality will be introduced soon.
 Start tracking today to take full advantage once this feature is available.

+Track events with **Life Stats** using a straightforward webhook.
+Below is the essential workflow.

 >You can check the health of the service **[here](https://life-stats.net/api/v1/util/healthcheck)** (View uptime and database connection).
 The response is in simple JSON format, which can be more easily read with this [chrome extension](https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa).

-# Usage

-Track events with **Life Stats** using a straightforward webhook.
-Below is the essential workflow.

-## User creation
+### User creation

-Create a user by sending a POST request to **https://life-stats.net/api/v1/users**.
+Create a user by sending a POST request to **<https://life-stats.net/api/v1/users>**.
 Provide a username in the request body to receive your personal access token.
 This token is crucial for your tracking activities, cannot be retrieved again and will allow anyone to track to your user, so keep it secure.

 **CMD**
 ```bash